15 English expressions for Spring

 Read books, watch movies, listen to music

 Reading, watching television, and listening to music gives an enormous variety and examples of English language in use.
+This way, you experience a wide range of grammar, vocabulary, idioms and expressions.
 You can choose topics that you are interested in and decide when, where and how much time you have available.
 For example, if you don’t have too much time, you can download a news app on your phone and read a couple of articles once a day.
 Alternatively, you could watch programmes with short episodes, or part of an English or American film that you have already seen in your own language.
 This can be a great way to develop your English reading and listening skills, and your vocabulary too.

 Take an English course